jag82/react-piano/README.md

+#TODO:

+- add a way to select keys in Keyboard (add class active, use data attributes)
+- public git repos for @jag82/key + this project

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>